exactlylabs/radar/pods_agent/docs/ActiveDirectoryInstructions.md

 >If you already have an MSI transformer with you, please proceed to the next [Installation Section](#installation)

-The installer comes with two configurable properties:
+The installer comes with three configurable properties:

 * ACCOUNT_TOKEN: A token used to link the pod into your account at installation time
 * REGISTER_LABEL: A text field, this can hold any string and can be used to trace back a computer installation in our backend.
 Can be the computer name and/or any env variable.
+* REPLACE_EXISTING_CONFIG: Set it to any value, and the installer will generate a new configuration file, meaning it will register itself as a new pod + link to an account if ACCOUNT_TOKEN is given.

 When deploying through active directory, you can't set those properties directly.
 You have to use something called an MSI Transformer.
 This transformer works as a layer of configuration on top of the MSI, and for our case, can be used to set these two properties in our MSI.